stevelerner/tinyotel/README.md

 ### Option 3: Core Only (Bring Your Own App)
 Start only the TinyOlly observability backend to use with your own application.
+- Your application should send its OpenTelemetry data to TinyOlly's OTel Collector destination: `http://otel-collector:4317` or `http://otel-collector:4318`.
+For traces you can use manual or auto instrumentation.
+Logs and metrics should use the OpenTelemetry SDK.
+- The collector will send the data to TinyOlly's OTLP receiver.
+The receiver will parse the data and store it in Redis.
+- The TinyOlly UI will then display the telemetry.

 ```bash
 ./01-start-core.sh